SteveJustin1963/tec-Taxichronos/README.md

 - 75% 1.51 seconds
 - 99% 7.09 seconds

-So if we want the travel 15 seconds into the future over 1 minute, the voltage needed to accelerate the electron to 50% the speed of light is only 63,281.3 volts or 63kV.
+So if we want to travel 15 seconds into the future over 1 minute, the voltage needed to accelerate the electron to 50% the speed of light is only 63,281.3 volts or 63kV.
 Thats hot.

 - https://github.com/SteveJustin1963/tec-Taxichronos/blob/main/findV_percentSpeed.c
 - https://github.com/SteveJustin1963/tec-Taxichronos/blob/main/ER_50percent.c